dogweather/forkful/content/en/go/data-formats-and-serialization/working-with-toml.md

 weight: 39
 ---

-## What & Why?

-TOML (Tom's Obvious, Minimal Language) is a configuration file format that's easy to read due to its simple syntax.
-Programmers use TOML to configure application settings and dependencies because of its clarity and straightforward mapping to data structures, making it a popular choice in many Go projects for setting up and managing configurations.

 ## How to:
 To start working with TOML in Go, you first need to include a library that can parse TOML files since the Go standard library does not natively support TOML.
 The `BurntSushi/toml` package is a popular choice for this.
 First, ensure to install it:

 ```bash